OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 #### Broadcast Permission Enforcement

-Permissions applied via `android:permission` attribute within the `<receiver>` tag restrict access to send broadcasts to the associated BroadcastReceiver.
+Permissions applied via `android:permission` attribute within the `<receiver>` tag restrict access to send broadcasts to the associated `BroadcastReceiver`.
 The held permissions are checked after `Context.sendBroadcast` returns, while trying to deliver the sent broadcast to the given receiver.
-Please note failure to hold proper permissions doesn't throw an exception, the result is an unsent broadcast.
+Not holding the required permissions doesn't throw an exception, the result is an unsent broadcast.

 A permission can be supplied to `Context.registerReceiver` to control who can broadcast to a programmatically registered receiver.
 Going the other way, a permission can be supplied when calling `Context.sendBroadcast` to restrict which broadcast receivers are allowed to receive the broadcast.

 Note that both a receiver and a broadcaster can require a permission.
 When this happens, both permission checks must pass for the intent to be delivered to the associated target.
-For more information, please reference [Restricting broadcasts with permissions](https://developer.android.com/guide/components/broadcasts#restrict-broadcasts-permissions "Restricting broadcasts with permissions").
+For more information, please reference the section "[Restricting broadcasts with permissions](https://developer.android.com/guide/components/broadcasts#restrict-broadcasts-permissions "Restricting broadcasts with permissions")" in the Android Developers Documentation.

 #### Content Provider Permission Enforcement

 Permissions applied via `android:permission` attribute within the `<provider>` tag restrict access to data in a ContentProvider.
 Content providers have an important additional security facility called URI permissions which is described next.
 Unlike the other components, ContentProviders have two separate permission attributes that can be set, `android:readPermission` restricts who can read from the provider, and `android:writePermission` restricts who can write to it.
 If a ContentProvider is protected with both read and write permissions, holding only the write permission does not also grant read permissions.

-The permissions are checked when you first retrieve a provider (if you don't have either permission, a SecurityException is thrown), and as you perform operations on the provider.
-Using ContentResolver.query() requires holding the read permission; using ContentResolver.insert(), ContentResolver.update(), ContentResolver.delete() requires the write permission.
+The permissions are checked when you first retrieve a provider (if you don't have either permission, a `SecurityException` is thrown), and as you perform operations on the provider.
+Using `ContentResolver.query` requires holding the read permission; using `ContentResolver.insert`, `ContentResolver.update`, `ContentResolver.delete` requires the write permission.
 In all of these cases, not holding the required permission results in a SecurityException being thrown from the call.

 Permissions are checked when you first retrieve a provider and as operations are performed using the ContentProvider.
 Using `ContentResolver.query` requires holding the read permission; using `ContentResolver.insert`, `ContentResolver.update`, `ContentResolver.delete` requires the write permission.
 A `SecurityException` will be thrown from the call if proper permissions are not held in all these cases.